Join KEEN for Urban Streams & Brews

 Join us to learn about their work, discuss the issues, and enjoy good friends and good brews along the way.
 We'll walk about 2 miles total, stop at 3 local venues, and have a great afternoon!

 Event Passes are $45 and include 3 drink tickets.
-KEEN will also buy some appetizers along the way.
+Food purchases at various venues are on your own.

 More about Urban Stream Restoration...

 Across the United States and around the world, urban rivers have been the focus of major clean-up and restoration efforts over the last century, going from places to conduct business and dump refuse and pollution, to waterfront parks and residences.
 More recently, the smaller creeks and streams that function as tributaries to those rivers have been the focus of restoration and even rediscovery, as cities “daylight” streams that have been covered for decades.

 While there is no denying that the restored and rediscovered streams have led to more attractive and literally greener urban environments, and possibly increased real estate values, the jury is still out on the ecological value of these often extensive and expensive projects.
 With much of the work either still quite new or ongoing, and only a few scientific studies conducted, we would be well advised to document the effects of these efforts even as we continue them.